|||

 She sighed when she saw him, her lifelong friend, her savior, his red bow tie loose around his neck looking like some ultra-cool, brat-pack crooner after a Vegas show, a cigarette dangling from one paw.

-"Where the fuck have you been?" she whispered.
+She whispered angrily to him.
+"Where the fuck have you been?"

 POP!
 POP!
 POP!
 POP!

-She was showered with sheetrock and splitnered wood.
+Showers of sheetrock and splintered wood.
 There was a fresh bullet hole three inches from her ear.
-Fucker had shot through the fridge.
+Fucker had shot clear through the fridge.
 She slumped down.

 His voice was low and full of gravel.
 "I was busy."

-Teddy raised a thick eyebrow, his normally sharp eyes full of hurt.
+Teddy raised a thick eyebrow, his sharp eyes full of hurt.
 "Thinking!
-I was trying to think of a way out of this mess YOU got us into!"
+I was trying to think of a way out of this!"

 She glared at him, past the brown eyes, past the soft brown threadbare nose.
 He blanched as much as his corduroy complexion would allow.